 In the car metaphor, this is when you discover you need to change the battery.
 To heal your wound, change your story.
 Instead of, “I got picked last for gym class because nobody wanted me.”, you can say, “I probably got picked last because the captains picked all their friends first.
 If my friend had been captain, I’d be the first one picked.”

 It doesn’t really matter how you change your story.
-As long as the new story resonates with you, your false belief will fall away.
+As long as the new story resonates with you and creates a logical, non-emotional reasoning for the situation, your false belief will fall away.

 Remember, controlling your feelings is not the objective.
 Your feelings are your subconscious communicating with you and these signals are valuable information!
 You can, however, control your reactions by simply changing your story to something more constructive.